astronomer/docs/software/faq.md

 ### If the platform is scanned by a vulnerability scanner, virus scanners, will there be any ill effects that we need to be aware of?

-No. Astronomer continuously scans all code and Docker images with modern vulnerability assessment software.
-The only circumstance that could result in concerns would be if your software blocks critical pods from launching.
+No. Astronomer continuously scans all code and Docker images with vulnerability assessment software.
+Issues can occur when your software blocks critical pods from launching.

 ## Malware defenses